Home » Head Start » Early Learning

 • Referrals and resources in the community

-What to Expect in EHS Child Care Partnership program:
+What to expect in EHS Child Care Partnership & HS Family Child Care Home program:

-• Through various weekly planned activities that follow children’s interest providers ensure that our Infants and toddlers are learning to regulate their emotions and behavior, establish and sustain positive relationships, participate cooperatively as a member of the group and develop positive approaches to learning.
+• Through various weekly planned activities that follow children’s interests, providers ensure infants and toddlers learn to regulate their emotions and behavior, establish and sustain positive relationships, participate cooperatively as a member of the group and develop positive approaches to learning.

-• For our preschool age group teacher’s find out what children already know and what children want to know and develop lessons that are connected to their world.
-This way of learning allows it to be more natural and guide children’s interest.
-Through the lesson children are able to communicate their level of understanding.
+• For the preschool age group, teachers assess what children already know and what children want to know, then develop lessons that are connected to their world.
+This way of learning is more natural and helps guide children’s interests.
+Through the lesson, children are able to communicate their level of understanding.

 • We observe each child’s progress as they learn new skills and we support them along the way.
 We keep track and determine what each child knows and can do.
 This information helps us plan for further teaching and learning.

-• We summarize and share children’s progress with parents several times throughout the year during parent conferences and home visits.
+• We summarize and share children’s progress with parents several times throughout the year through parent conferences and home visits.

-• We know that you are your child’s lifelong educator therefore we believe in the importance of partnering with our families to learn from you and get to know your child.
-We believe that your ideas are valuable therefore developing a plan for your child with you is part of our curriculum.
-Families that are engaged in all aspects of the program impact the learning and development of our children.
+• We know that you are your child’s lifelong educator, therefore we believe in the importance of partnering and learning from you to get to know your child.
+We believe your ideas are valuable, therefore developing a plan for your child with you is part of our curriculum.
+Families are engaged in all aspects of the program in order to impact the learning and development of their children.

 • Home activities are shared with families weekly to connect home to school learning.